 Yellow Card / Caution: The offending player is shown a yellow card.
-Coaches are encouraged to remove the offending player from the match at this time.
 If a player earns two yellow cards in a match, he is shown a red card.
-If a player earns two single yellow cards during any league session (including friendlies), he/she is suspended for the next game.
+If a player earns two single yellow cards during any league or tournament (including friendlies), he/she is suspended for the next game.

 Red Card / Ejection: The offending player must leave match and facility.
 The offending team plays down for two minutes unless scored upon before the two-minute penalty expires.
 The offending player serves a minimum one-match suspension.
-Any player that earns two red cards during a league session will be suspended for the remainder of the session, including playoffs.
+Any player that earns two red cards during a league or tournament will be suspended for the remainder of the session or tournament, including playoffs.

 Accumulated Fouls: All direct free kick fouls are recorded on the score sheet and on the scoreboard.
 After the 5th accumulated foul on either half, the opposing team will take a direct free kick without a wall from the second penalty spot or where the foul took place.
 All accumulated fouls must be taken with the intention of scoring a goal by a clearly identified kicker.
 The defending team may not make a wall and may not be nearer to less than 5 yards from the ball in any direction.
 The goalkeeper may be off the goal-line but may not be nearer less than 5 yards from the ball.
 Accumulated fouls are reset to zero at the beginning of the second half and carry over into extra-time if being played.